Large-scale universality in quantum reaction-diffusion from Keldysh field theory

-Next, we consider the long-time decay for the deconfinement dynamics of an harmonic trap-release quench of the Fermi gas from $V_0(x)=m \omega^2 x^2/2$ to $V(x)=0$.
+Next, we consider the long-time decay for the deconfinement dynamics of an harmonic trap-release quench of the Fermi gas from $V_0(x)=m \omega^2 (\varepsilon x)^2/2$ to $V(x)=0$.
 We rescale also in this case variables with respect to the harmonic potential $V_0(x)$ parameters.
 In Fig.~\ref{fig:plots}(c) the decay of $\tilde{N}$ in time $\tilde{t}$ is reported.
 One first observes \cite{SM} an approximate algebraic decay $\tilde{N}(\tilde{t})\sim \tilde{t}^{-\xi}$, with an exponent $\xi$ continuously decreasing as $\Omega$ is increased (from the value $\xi=1/2$ at $\Omega=0$).
-At longer times the algebraic decay is replaced by a much slower non-algebraic decay.
-As the particle density $\tilde{n}(\tilde{x},\tilde{t})$ spreads in free space, shown in Fig.~\ref{fig:plots}(d), the most relevant reactions, indeed, take place between particles with same momenta.
-The fermionic statistics, manifest in the factor $(\tilde{k}-\tilde{q})^2$ in Eq.~\eqref{eq:boltzmann}, thereby suppress these reactions and determine the unexpectedly slow large-scale behavior of Figs.~\ref{fig:plots}(c)-(d).
+At longer times, an unexpectedly slow decay, when compared to any power law, sets in.
+This slow decay is unexpected because it is not solely determined by the decrease of the density due to the expansion in free space, in Fig.~\ref{fig:plots}(d), but also by the fermionic statistics.
+The most relevant reactions at low densities in the trap-release protocol, indeed, take place between particles with same momenta.
+The fermionic statistics, manifest in the factor $(\tilde{k}-\tilde{q})^2$ in Eq.~\eqref{eq:boltzmann}, thereby suppresses these reactions and determine the decay of Figs.~\ref{fig:plots}(c)-(d).